austinbspaulding/SQListen/README.md

 -p will prevent saving playlists and will instead print their outputs to the console.
 Very helpful for debugging.

 files... is a list of any number of files containing a SQLite query.
-SQListen takes the first selected column of a query's result and turns it into a .m3u8 playlist named after the file containing the query.
+After running a query, SQListen will attempt to find a selected column called filePath for use in playlist creation.
+If it fails, it will use the first column that contains a valid file path.
+SQListen will then take the final result and turn it into a .m3u8 playlist named after the file containing the query.
 Passing -p prevents the playlist generation and prints the queries' outputs to the console instead.

 # Database Schema